Stuycs-K/finalprojectapcs-5-cimpoiesu-alexandru-shrestha-amy/PROTOTYPE.md

 Classes:

 ~1.
-Block
+Block~
-- turn: allows block to turn right with the up arrow key
-- randomBlock: generates a random tetris block with their specific color
-- move: use left/right arrows keys to move
+~- turn: allows block to turn right with the up arrow key~ ~- randomBlock: generates a random tetris block with their specific color~ ~- move: use left/right arrows keys to move~
-- accelerate: allows block to move down quicker using down arrow key~
+~- accelerate: allows block to move down quicker using down arrow key~

 ~2.
-Game
+Game~
 - startGame: sets the game into motion, runs a loop to start blocks~
 - nextBlock: shows a screen with the next block
 - getLevel: returns the current level (increase by 1 each 10 rows cleared)